Tshamz/tylershambora.com/README.md

 No full page reloads, loads new content in via ajax, most of the animations are done using CSS3 transitions/animations, stylesheets are written using SCSS, fully responsive and built mobile-first, modular javascript, uses Grunt to: work locally with livereload, concatenate and minify CSS & JavaScript, optimize images, and create a ready to go dist directory.

 **NOTE:** This repository is for review purposes only, it's not meant to be cloned.
-This means it doesn't include a "dist/" directory where you would find:
+This means it doesn't include:
+* A package.json file
+* A Gruntfile
 * compressed image files
 * compressed font files
 * compiled & minified .css files (main.css, enhanced.css)
 * concatenated & minified .js modules (main.js)
 * concatenated & minified .js vendor files (jquery.js, modernizr.js ~> vendor.js)
 * minified versions of feature-test.js, gallery-info.json

 ## Goals/TODO ##